 “Ancillary Services” means any of the services identified by a Transmission Provider in its transmission tariff as “ancillary services” including, but not limited to, regulation and frequency response, energy imbalance, operating reserve-spinning and operating reserve-supplemental.

+“Call Option” means an option entitling, but not obligating, the option Buyer to purchase and receive the Product from the option Seller at a price equal to the strike price for the Delivery Period for which the option may be exercised, all as agreed to by the Parties in a Transaction.

 “Capacity” means the megawatt output level that a generating unit is capable of continuously producing.
+[Should consider difference between Installed Capacity and Operating Capacity in different power pools]

 “Energy” means electric energy in the form of merchantable electricity expressed in megawatt hours and shall be three-phase, 60-cycle alternating current.

+“Firm (LD)” means, with respect to a Transaction, that either Party shall be relieved of its obligations to deliver or receive without liability only to the extent that, and for the period during which, such performance is prevented by Force Majeure.
+In the absence of Force Majeure, the Party to which performance is owed shall be entitled to receive from the Party which failed to deliver/receive an amount calculated as provided in Article Four.

-“Financially Firm” (No Force Majeure) means, with respect to a Transaction, that if either Party fails to deliver or receive the Quantity of the Product due, the Party to which performance is owed shall be entitled to receive from the Party which failed to deliver/receive an amount calculated as provided in Article Four.
-No Force Majeure shall excuse performance of a Financially Firm Transaction.
+“Firm (No Force Majeure)” means, with respect to a Transaction, that if either Party fails to deliver or receive the Quantity of the Product due, the Party to which performance is owed shall be entitled to receive from the Party which failed to deliver/receive an amount calculated as provided in Article Four.
+No Force Majeure shall excuse performance of a Firm (No Force Majeure) Transaction.